IRS Form 8379 Instructions

 Line 10: Taxpayer information

 Line 10 should contain the complete name and Social Security number for both spouses, according to the jointly filed tax return.
-The injured spouse will check the appropriate box next to their name.
+The injured spouse will check the appropriate box next to his or her name.

 Line 11: Refund box

-Check this box only if you want the refund issued in both spouse’s names.
+Check this box only if you want the the injured spouse’s share of a tax refund issued in both spouse’s names.
 Otherwise, leave it blank.

 Line 12: Different address